Gael346/My-first-C-codes/README.md

 # The project has some limitations :
 - Not check the lenght of the names
 - Not cifrated passwords
-- Is only for learn
+- It´s only for learn

 This is a finished project